hemaasharf/ViaroStore/README.md

 - Sign up and log in to access your personalized dashboard
 - Place orders and view order history
 - Responsive design for mobile and desktop devices
+- Filter books using various criteria using the FilterBar

+## FilterBar Feature

+Enhance your shopping experience with the FilterBar feature:

+- Click on the three dots on the product list page to reveal the FilterBar.
+- Filter books by best seller status, price range (high to low or low to high), availability (in stock), and ratings.
+- Quickly find the books that match your preferences and needs.

 ## Technologies Used